ghc-proposals/ghc-proposals/proposals/0000-proposal-process.rst

 * *Shepherds*.
 In the Rust process each submitted proposal is assigned a shepherd.
 This is a trusted core developer who is charged with keeping the proposal moving through the process.
-At the moment GHC arguable lacks the contributor pool to guarantee this.
+At the moment GHC arguably lacks the contributor pool to guarantee this.

 * *Final comment period*.
 The Rust process defines a portion of the proposal